Entry Requirements

 In the second year you will study:

-You will need 4 GCSEs at grade 5 or above with at least a grade 4 in GCSE Maths.
-You will also need a grade 5 in GCSE English Language, Maths and 55 in Core and Additional Sciences.
+You will need 4 GCSEs at grade 5 or above in GCSE Maths and English Language, and grade 5,5 in Core and Additional Science.

 You will be assessed at the end of the second year by 3 x 2 hour exams (multiple choice, short answer and extended writing – 16 mark essay).